GarvTambi/Udacity-Self-Driving-Car/CarND-Behavioral-Cloning-P4/writeup_template.md

 ### CODE

+My project includes the following files:
+* model.py containing the script to create and train the model
+* drive.py for driving the car in autonomous mode
+* model.h5 containing a trained convolution neural network
+* writeup_report.md or writeup_report.pdf summarizing the results`

 Using the Udacity provided simulator and my drive.py file, the car can be driven autonomously around the track by executing
 ```sh
 python drive.py model.h5